run-house/runhouse/docs/tutorials/quick-start-den.rst

 Launching and Saving Clusters
 -----------------------------

-Let’s start by constructing some runhouse resources that we’d like to save.
+Let’s start by constructing some Runhouse resources that we’d like to save.

 .. code:: ipython3